Mental Health Professionals and Resources

 For more information, please call 212-305-6001 or submit our online form.
 One of our intake specialists will help you.

-CopeColumbia is a program developed by faculty in the Department of Psychiatry at Columbia in the wake of the early stages of the US COVID pandemic to foster collective well-being and resilience in health care providers and other faculty and staff at CUIMC and the larger CU community by sharing evidence-based coping strategies, facilitating access to peer support, and contributing to an inclusive and compassionate culture.
+CopeColumbia is a program developed by faculty in the Department of Psychiatry at Columbia to foster collective well-being and resilience in health care providers and other faculty and staff at CUIMC and the larger CU community.
+The program shares evidence-based coping strategies, facilitates access to peer support, and contributes to an inclusive and compassionate campus culture.

 Services